nouex/chrome-giphy/src/decorators/README.md

     * YES required
     * YES consume
     * NO digest
-    * YES modifies: merges queries param with defaults
+    * YES modifies: merges queries @param with defaults and also makes it optional

 withSpinner()
   props.load